-Last week we shot our last wedding of the 2017 wedding season and it was a lovely winter wonderland complete with snow!
-It was one of our most beautiful December weddings to date.
-It got me thinking that our future brides could learn a thing or two from our experience with December weddings (after all, December is probably one of the most challenging months for planning a wedding!) and since Christmas is next week and we’re full of holiday spirit around here, today I thought I’d share a few tips for planning a December wedding.
+I’m about to shoot my last wedding of 2020 and it has me thinking how beautiful December weddings are!
+There’s just something so special about a wedding around the holiday season.
+Any December bride out there planning a wedding could learn a thing or two from our experience with December weddings (after all, December is probably one of the most challenging months for planning a wedding!) and since Christmas is coming up soon and we’re full of holiday spirit around here, today I thought I’d share a few tips for planning a December wedding.

 Consider venues that will accommodate both your ceremony and reception.
 Bonus points if you can also get ready there on the morning of your wedding day.
 This will make things easier on both you and your guests so that they don’t have to travel to various locations in potentially cold or bad weather.
 Just starting your search for a venue?
 Click here for our NJ Venues Guide.